 The Letterpress Guild of New England is a regional organization devoted to the preservation and dissemination of the knowledge and materials of letterpress printing.
 The Guild is comprised of professional and hobby printers, binders and others keenly interested in the art and craft of the art preservative.
 The Guild attempts to meet monthly and also sponsors workshops at various times in any number of primary and ancillary disciplines.
 A newsletter is produced which will apprise those interested in upcoming events.
 There is also a Journal which is produced annually.
 Dues are $20 which can be posted to the above.
 There are no membership requirements.

 The St. Louis Letterpress Society, established in 1989, meets quarterly for a potluck and informal program or activity.
 It is open to and attended by anyone interested in either letterpress printing or any affiliated book art.
-For further information, e-mail Schuyler "Sky" Shipley.

-The Printers' Guild meets on the Kelley Park museum grounds at 10:00 am on the second Saturday of each month.
+The Printers' Guild usually meets on the Kelley Park museum grounds at 10:00 am on the second Saturday of each month.
 We learn from each other, share personal work, talk shop, and plan printing projects for museum events.
 Guild members man the print shop on weekends to explain letterpress printing to visitors.
 No dues -- just informal fun with some nifty equipment.

 A group of printers that meet for lunch once a month in Syracruse, NY.
 They welcome anyone who wants to join, especially beginners who could use some help.
 Meeting days and restaurants change from month to month.